realworldocaml/book/book/lists-and-patterns.md

 <link rel="import" href="code/lists-and-patterns/main.mlt" part="3" />

-## Using Patterns to Extract Data from a List {#using-patterns-to-extract-data-from-a-list data-type=sect1}
+## Using Patterns to Extract Data from a List {#using-patterns-to-extract-data-from-a-list}

 We can read data out of a list using a `match` statement.
 Here's a simple example of a recursive function that computes the sum of all elements of a